Virginia Hall: Office of Strategic Services

 On her return to London, SOE leaders declined to send Hall back to France as an agent, despite her requests that they do so.
 She was compromised, they said, and too much at risk.
 However, she took a wireless course and contacted the American Office of Strategic Services (OSS) about a job.
 She was hired by the Special Operations Branch at the low rank and pay of a second lieutenant, and she returned to France on March 21, 1944, arriving by motor gunboat at Beg-an-Fry east of Roscoff in Brittany.
 Her artificial leg prevented her from parachuting.

 OSS provided her with a forged French identification card in the name of Marcelle Montagne.
 Her codename was Diane.
 The OSS teams' objective was to arm and train the resistance groups, called Maquis, so they could conduct sabotage and guerrilla activities to support the Allied invasion of Normandy, which would take place on June 6, 1944.

 Hall was disguised as an older woman, with gray hair and her teeth filed down to resemble that of a peasant woman.
 She disguised her limp with the shuffle of an old woman.
-Landing with her was Henri Lassot, 62 years old.
+Landing with her was Henri Laussucq (alias Henri Lassot), 62 years old.
 Lassot was the organiser and leader of the new Saint network, it being too radical a thought that a woman could lead an SOE or OSS network of agents.
 She was Lassot's wireless operator.
 They were the fourth and fifth OSS agents to arrive in France.
 Lassot carried with him one million francs, equivalent to 5,000 British pounds; Hall had 500,000 francs with her.
 Hall quickly separated herself from Lassot, whom she characterized as too talkative and a security risk, instructing her contacts not to tell him where she was.
 Aware that her accent would reveal that she was not French, she engaged a French woman, Madame Rabut, to accompany and speak for her.

 From March to July 1944, Hall roamed around France south of Paris, posing sometimes as an elderly milkmaid (and on one occasion selling cheese she had made to a group of German soldiers).
 She found and organized drop zones, established several safe houses, and made and renewed contacts in the Resistance, notably with Philippe de Vomecourt.
 She organized and armed several resistance groups of a hundred men each in the Cher and Cosne.
 She unsuccessfully attempted to organize a jailbreak to gain freedom for three men she called her nephews, captives of the Germans in Paris.
 Her resistance groups undertook many successful small-scale attacks on infrastructure and German soldiers.